 A G-vTAP agent is a tiny footprint user-space agent (G-vTAP) that is deployed in a project instance.
 This agent mirrors the traffic from a source interface to a destination mirror interface.
-The mirrored traffic is then sent to the GigaVUE Cloud Suite ® V Series node.
-Figure 1GigaVUE Cloud Suite Cloud Components for OpenStack using G-vTAP shows a high level architecture of Gigamon GigaVUE Cloud Suite for OpenStack using G-vTAP agents as the source for acquiring the traffic.
+The mirrored traffic is then sent to the GigaVUE Cloud Suite® V Series node.
+The following figure shows a high level architecture of Gigamon GigaVUE Cloud Suite for OpenStack using G-vTAP agents as the source for acquiring the traffic.